awol-linux/documentation/compile-your-kernel-in-manjaro.md

     1. Copy the running config.
     ``` $ zcat /proc/config.gz > .config ```
     > If there are options in the new kernel that dont exist in the one currently running make will prompt you for each one.
 To avoid this open a configurator      afterwards and it will set all the options to default.
-    2. you can configure it manually.
+    2. Configure the kernel manually.
         * TUI ``` $ make menuconfig ``` .
         * GUI ``` $ make xconfig ``` .
     3. Compile with only current running modules.